khimo/khimo.github.io/bli-guides/_how-tos/hey-siri-play-bbc-in-b-and-o.md

 ---
-title: "Hey Siri, play the BBC on B&O"
+title: "Hey Siri, run play the BBC on B&O"
 description: Excecute Macro on the BLI using Siri Shortcuts
 layout: pagetoc
 ---